 Form.RecordsetClone property (Access)

-You can use the RecordsetClone property to refer to a form's Recordset object specified by the form's RecordSource property.
+Use the RecordsetClone property to refer to a form's Recordset object specified by the form's RecordSource property.
 Read-only.

 expression A variable that represents a Form object.